m-mcgowan/embedded-swd/README.md

 The simplest way is to use the Particle WebIDE:

-- click the libraries drawer
+- Click the libraries drawer
-- type "SWD" into the search field, click "SWD" when it appears in the list below
+- Type "SWD" into the search field, click "SWD" when it appears in the list below
-- click on the "Norwegian Blue" example
+- Click on the "Norwegian Blue" example
-- click "Use this example"
+- Click "Use this example"
 - Click "Flash" to flash the example to your device

-(In future the application binary will also be availalbe for download from this repo.)
+Alternatively, you can download the latest release for your programmer device from the [Releases](./releases) page on GitHub.

-Once the app has been flashed, the device will breathe white.
+Once the app has been flashed, the device will breathe white - it doesn't connect to the cloud or use Wi-Fi.

 ### Using the Programmer App

 - Open a serial terminal to the device.